citypayorg/ethereum-kryptonite-asset-tokenization/README.md

    ![Admin Dashboard - KYC Approvac](./demo/KYC.gif)

-3. One the KYC process is completed, and investor's address has been whitelisted, ivestor will able to purchase the Kryptonite tokens either by directly sendign funds to the crowdsale cotract or from the web app.
+3. One the KYC process is completed, and investor's address has been whitelisted, ivestor will able to purchase the GoodGameBe tokens either by directly sendign funds to the crowdsale cotract or from the web app.

    ![Status Page - Buy Tokens](./demo/BuyTokens.gif)